 Credit risk is the risk that a counterparty fails to discharge its obligation to the Company.
-The Company's exposure to credit risk is influenced mainly by cash and cash equivalents and loan assets.
+The Company's exposure to credit risk is influenced mainly by cash and cash equivalents, investments, loan assets, trade receivables and other financial assets.
 The Company continuously monitors defaults of customers and other counterparties and incorporates this information into its credit risk controls.